PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 to 32 or fewer characters, prohibit file names from starting with a "-"

-character, and prohibit file names from containing any character
+character, and prohibit file names from containing " " (space) or any

 Newer releases of VOS (OpenVOS Release 17.0 or later) support a feature